LeaKaftan/leakaftan/content/research/index.md

 ### Current working papers

-_title hidden for review_, together with Dominik Duell, Sven-Oliver Proksch & Christopher Wratil
+_title hidden_, together with Dominik Duell, Sven-Oliver Proksch & Christopher Wratil, _currently under review with the Journal of Politics_

 ### Further work in progress